ifly6/Communique/README.md

 list, prioritisation of the Delegates in the recipients, and reversing the order of the recipients.
 Due to changes in the way this is implemented, this requires a new file version; it also means that it can easily be extended.
 Please make any requests for new post-processing options via GitHub.

+9. Version 9 adds the ability to scan nations mentioned in the NS API Happenings for activity and (about 88) and return their names for possible telegram despatch.
+Implementation of this new command requires a new version number as it is not backwards compatible with older versions.